CALM-LMU/YeastMateDocs/docs/gui.md

 ## Retraining the model

 You can start a training run of the model on your own data after annotating it like above.
 This may boost performance of the model on your specific dataset.
-You need to setup a [Python - Get Started](./python.md), and at least one fast GPU is recommended for acceptable training times.
+You need to [install](./python.md) the Python module, and at least one fast GPU is recommended for acceptable training times.

-Check [Train on your data](./train.md) for more information on training on your data.
+Check [Python - Train on your data](./train.md) for more information on training on your data.